Get exclusive member benefits & effect social change. Join Today

 Symptoms of Lyme disease start one to two weeks after the tick bite.
-One of the earliest signs is a "bull’s eye" rash.
-This is a sign that bacteria are multiplying in the blood stream.
+One of the earliest signs is a "bull’s-eye" rash, which is a sign that bacteria are multiplying in the bloodstream.
 The rash occurs at the site of the tick bite as a central red spot surrounded by a clear spot with an area of redness at the edge.
-It may be warm to touch, but isn’t painful and doesn’t itch.
+It may be warm to the touch, but it isn’t painful and doesn’t itch.
 This rash will disappear after four weeks.

 The formal name for this rash is erythema migrans.
 Erythema migrans is said to be characteristic of Lyme disease.
 However, many people don’t have this symptom.
-Some people have a rash that is solid red.
-On people with dark complexions, the rash may resemble a bruise.
+Some people have a rash that is solid red, while people with dark complexions may have a rash that resembles a bruise.

 Contact your doctor immediately if you have any of these symptoms.

-It’s unknown why symptoms like joint pain continue after the bacteria have been destroyed.
+It’s unknown why symptoms, like joint pain, continue after the bacteria have been destroyed.
 Some doctors believe that persistent symptoms occur in people who are prone to autoimmune disease.